Osamu Fujimura (scientist)

-After getting his Doctorate of Science from the University of Tokyo through the research he conducted at MIT, Fujimura served as Director and Professor at the Research Institute of Logopedics and Phoniatrics (RILP), at the University of Tokyo from 1965 to 1973.
-He then continued his research at Bell Labs in Murray Hill, New Jersey, in the U.S., from 1973 to 1988 as a Department Head, working for Max Mathews.
-He moved his research to Ohio State University where he was Professor and Department Head for Speech and Hearing Science.
-He was named Professor Emeritus in 2013.
-He was a Fellow of the American Association for the Advancement of Sciences.
+After getting his Doctorate of Science from the University of Tokyo through the research he conducted at MIT, Fujimura served as director and professor at the Research Institute of Logopedics and Phoniatrics (RILP), at the University of Tokyo from 1965 to 1973.
+He then continued his research at Bell Labs in Murray Hill, New Jersey, in the U.S., from 1973 to 1988 as a department head, working for Max Mathews.
+He moved his research to Ohio State University where he was professor and department head for speech and hearing science.
+He was named professor emeritus in 2013.
+He was a Fellow of the American Association for the Advancement of Science.

 Biography

 Fujimura's career as a scientist spanned nearly three quarters of a century.
 He authored, co-authored or edited over 256 scientific publications covering a vast range of topics including physics, speech acoustics and articulation, phonology, kanji transcription methods, syntax, and more.
 These included 11 books and monographs, 64 journal articles, 58 articles or chapters in books, 56 proceedings articles, 42 miscellaneous writings and 25 articles in RILP.

 Fujimura’s work covers all aspects of phonetics, with a focus on speech articulation, analysis of acoustic phonetics, and speech perception.
 Fujimura and his colleagues introduced X-ray technologies to study human articulation patterns.
 The X-ray macrobeam speech corpus is considered to be an important research resource for modern phonetic research.
 His work contributed to the foundation of modern acoustic analyses of speech sounds, especially the acoustics of nasal consonants, proposing the notion of the “anti-formant”.
 His work also showed that consonant-to-vowel transition is perceptually more salient than vowel-to-consonant transition.
 In addition to his contribution to phonetic science, he wrote a review of “Syntactic Structures” by Noam Chomsky in 1963, thereby contributing to the introduction of generative linguistics in Japan.
 Later in his career, he proposed a model of speech articulation called “the C/D model”, in which phonological featural specifications are “Converted” and “Distributed” to several articulators.
 The C/D model is an explicit theory of how mental, phonological information is mapped onto actual physiological articulatory commands.
 This theory is currently being pursued by a number of phoneticists.

 His first position was Research Assistant at The Kobayashi Institute of Physical Research, Kokubunzi, Tokyo from 1952 – 1958.
 He then served as Assistant Professor at the Research Laboratory of Communication Science in the University of Electrocommunications at Chōfu, Tokyo from 1958 to 1965.
 From 1958 to 1961 he worked at MIT as Division of Sponsored Research staff member at the Research Laboratory of Electronics (Speech Communication Group).
 At MIT he was supervised by Drs.
 Morris Halle and K. N. Stevens.
 This was followed by two years (1963 – 1965) as a Guest Researcher at the Royal Institute of Technology, Stockholm, Sweden, where he was supervised by Dr. Gunnar Fant.
 During this time, he conducted research that contributed to the foundation of modern acoustic analyses.